Connor De Phillippi: Star Mazda Championship Series

-In 2010, De Phillippi moved up to the Star Mazda Championship for JDC MotorSports, finishing third in points, capturing his first victory in the final race of the season at Road America, and Rookie of the Year honors.
+In 2010, De Phillippi competed in the Star Mazda Championship for JDC MotorSports, finishing third in points.
+He won the final race of the season at Road America and received Rookie of the Year honors.

-In 2011, De Phillippi returned to the Star Mazda Championship, driving this time for former IndyCar Series owner Dale Pelfrey and his revitalized Team Pelfrey.
-He started off the 2011 season opener just as he finished the 2010 season, with a win at the Honda Grand Prix of St. Petersburg.
-He also won the Night Before the 500 at Lucas Oil Raceway at Indianapolis, setting the track record (19.999 seconds), starting from pole, and leading all 85 laps.
-De Phillippi went on to win 2 more races at Circuit Trois-Rivières and Mazda Raceway Laguna Seca.
-He was the runner up in the championship to Tristan Vautier, capturing a season-leading 4 wins, while helping Team Pelfrey win the series team championship.
+In 2011, De Phillippi returned to the Star Mazda Championship with Team Pelfrey.
+He won the season-opening race at the Honda Grand Prix of St. Petersburg.
+He also won the Night Before the 500 at Lucas Oil Raceway at Indianapolis, setting a track record of 19.999 seconds, starting from pole position and leading all 85 laps.
+De Phillippi won two additional races at Circuit Trois-Rivières and Mazda Raceway Laguna Seca.
+He finished second in the championship behind Tristan Vautier with four victories, while Team Pelfrey won the series team championship.

-While De Phillippi had plans of moving up to the Indy Lights series, a last-second deal fell through.
-He was able to secure a seat for the 2012 Star Mazda season, this time driving for Ricardo Juncos and Juncos Racing, who won the 2010 Star Mazda Championship with Conor Daly.
-Just as the 2011 season began, De Phillippi took victory at St. Petersburg.
-During round 5, De Phillippi again dominated the Night Before the 500, taking pole position, leading every lap, and recording the fastest lap of the race.
-He finished the season fourth in points, losing a tie-breaker for third with Sage Karam by winning two races compared to Karam's three.
+De Phillippi planned to move to the Indy Lights series, but the proposed deal did not materialize.
+He instead returned to the Star Mazda Championship with Juncos Racing and won the opening race at St. Petersburg.
+During round five, he took pole position for the Night Before the 500, led every lap and recorded the fastest lap of the race.
+He finished fourth in the championship, losing the tie-breaker for third to Sage Karam, who recorded three victories to De Phillippi's two.

-Porsche Junior Factory Driver
+Porsche Junior factory driver

-On November 27, 2012, it was announced that De Phillippi had won a spot as a Porsche Junioren factory driver and will compete as a fully funded factory driver in the Porsche Carrera Cup Germany in 2013.
+On November 27, 2012, De Phillippi was announced as a Porsche Junioren factory driver for the 2013 Porsche Carrera Cup Germany.

-De Phillippi is only the second American to receive Porsche AG funding.
-The first was Patrick Long, who is currently one of 15 Porsche Works drivers.
+De Phillippi was the second American to receive Porsche AG funding, after Patrick Long.